kazurayam/unittest-helper/README.md

 Are you using other build tools so that the project file tree is different from Maven & Gradle? --- This case you can tell your own tree structure to the `TestOutputOrganizer` instance.
 See the long explanation for detail.

-Resolving the project directory via classpath means that the `TestOutputOrgainzer` class works independent on the current working directory (= `System.getProperty('user.dir')`) of the runtime process.
+Resolving the project directory via classpath means that the `TestOutputOrgainzer` class works independent of the current working directory (= `System.getProperty('user.dir')`) of the runtime process.

 ## Long explanation